thesephist/xin/SPEC.md

 - `map`: a heteroogenous hashmap of values
 - `stream`: a sink / source stream of values for I/O. Stream operations are not pure.

+`form`, `vec`, `map`, and `stream` types are passed and equality-checked by reference, all others are passed and equality checked by value.

 ## Evaluation

 ### Special forms